 Please be mindful of avoiding microaggressions, which are the everyday, subtle, intentional - or oftentimes unintentional - interactions or behaviors that communicate some sort of bias against historically marginalized groups.
 Do not put marginalized people (such as Black, Indigenous and People of Colour, disabled students, LGBTQI2-S people, etc) in the position of having to explain or defend their marginalization and oppression.
 If you do not know about a topic, research it.
 Definitions for possible research topics for self-education and allyship are outlined below, so that users of the Gamer's Lounge space will have a shared understanding of how to make this space accessible and inclusive for everyone.
 These definitions outlined below also provide a baseline for further learning.
-Students can learn more by referring to the SFSS Issues Policies found on the Society website, as they can serve as a resource as well as clarification of the SFSS' approach to equity and social justice.
+Students can learn more by referring to the SFSS Issues Policies found on the SFSS' approach to equity and social justice.